raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/swiftui_ch3_vstack_modifiers.md

 ---
-title: "SwiftUI Course #3.
+title: "SwiftUI #3.
 Layout modifiers: frame, padding, background... and more"
 description: "We are going to see some of the most used modifiers that can be applied to a View in SwiftUI."
 date: 2022-12-21
 categories: ["SwiftUI Course"]